dirceu-jr/igapo/README.md

 Some locations where it would be good to have monitoring stations don't have Wi-Fi access point.
 So cellular or even satellite connectivity are necessary options.

 - [LILYGO® TTGO T-SIM7000G](https://pt.aliexpress.com/item/4000542688096.html).
-This low-power, low-cost board comes with Espressif's <i>ESP32</i> microcontroller, SIMCom's 7000G cellular modem, battery holder and solar power circuit at around 200 Brazilian reais. <i>ESP32</i> is more capable than <i>Arduino</i> and less expensive than <i>Raspberry Pi</i>.
+This low-power, low-cost board comes with Espressif's _ESP32_ microcontroller, SIMCom's 7000G cellular modem, battery holder and solar power circuit at around 200 Brazilian reais. _ESP32_ is more capable than _Arduino_ and less expensive than _Raspberry Pi_.
 It could provide cellular connectivity to Atlas Scientific probes.

 <a target="_blank" href="https://pt.aliexpress.com/item/4000542688096.html"><img alt="LILYGO® TTGO T-SIM7000G" width="260" src="https://raw.githubusercontent.com/dirceu-jr/ambient-water-quality/master/readme_files/lilygo-t-sim7000g.webp"></a>